The Complete Ladder Inspection Checklist For Safe Climbing

 Use A Mobile Form Application

 Using a digital reporting platform is the best way to manage your ladder inspections.
-A platform like 1st Reporting can help you quickly and easily create inspection checklists, track who completed the assessments and store all your inspection data in one place.
+A platform like 1st Reporting can help you quickly and easily create inspection checklists, track who completed the assessments, and store all your inspection data in one place.
 This information at your fingertips makes it easy to keep your ladders in good condition.

 One of the great things about 1st is that you can use the automation within the platform to the advantage of your process efficiency.
 Let’s look at an example to identify one possible way you could benefit from using 1st.

-Joe has run into problems before when it comes to documentation, so Joe wants to ensure that not only are his teams safe but that it’s documented.
+Joe has run into problems before when it comes to documentation, so he wants to ensure that not only are his teams safe but that they’re documented.
 Joe also has some junior team members at greater risk due to being new to the industry.
 But Joe can’t be there to guide them at all times, leaving that task to the leads of each team.
 But what if they forgot something?
 Someone could fall and be seriously injured.

-Now Joe has instituted a regulation in his company that all road personnel must complete a ladder inspection at the beginning of each shift.
+Now, Joe has instituted a regulation in his company that all road personnel must complete a ladder inspection at the beginning of each shift.
 Similarly, they have been notified to conduct a site inspection before beginning each job at a new client site.

 Automated Notifications